CAP Departments and Committees

 Credentials Evaluation Sub-Committee (CESC).
 As established in legislation and regulation, the CESC reviews applications for the evaluation of academic credentials from accredited institutions.
 The CESC determines whether the applicant meets core and substantive content areas and possesses the required number of credits as established in legislation and regulation.
 Foreign applicants are required to provide an assessment of their academic credentials from International Qualifications Assessment Services (IQAS) or World Education Services (WES) Canada to assist the CESC in its evaluation.
 The CESC also reviews and approves doctoral credentials.

 The CESC meets eight times per year.
 Committee members are asked to attend as many meetings as possible.
 Meetings are held virtually from 9:00am-4:00pm on Fridays.
 All meeting dates are scheduled in advance and posted on the CAP website.
 As required by the HPA, the CESC provides its decision results in writing.
+To read more about what volunteering for this committee involves, click here.

 Registration Approvals Sub-Committee (RASC).
 The RASC reviews applicant files through all stages of the registration process.
 This includes review and approval of supervision plans and requests for credit.
 The RASC adjudicates whether an applicant is ready to be issued a permit to practice as a registered provisional psychologist.
 The RASC also reviews practice permit renewals at the request of the Registrar.